Employer Insights

 Exceptions include:

-• If an employee claiming to be aggrieved by prohibited conduct voluntarily requests either a non-disclosure or a non-disparagement provision and does not revoke their agreement past the seven-day period
+• If an employee claiming to be aggrieved by prohibited conduct voluntarily requests either a non-disclosure or a non-disparagement provision and does not revoke his or her agreement past the seven-day period

 • If the employer makes a good faith determination that the employee has engaged in protected class discrimination (The employee then does not have to request a provision)

-Another important thing for employers to note is that severance agreements may be voided for any managers who violate harassment or discrimination policies.
+Another important thing for employers to note is that severance agreements may be voided if any managers violate harassment or discrimination policies.

 Get Help With Oregon Compliance Management